Magnetic Head Pulleys

-The Pulley Magnet replaces the head pulley of a conveyor and is available as either a Permanent or Electro model.
+The Magnetic Head Pulley replaces the head pulley of a conveyor and is available as either a Permanent or Electro model.
 In both designs, the magnetic field covers the entire 360-degree circumference of the pulley, ensuring that conveyed material is fully exposed to the magnetic extraction force at all times.

-The Pulley Magnets are custom built and available in a wide range of diameters and widths.
+The Magnetic Head Pulleys are custom built and available in a wide range of diameters and widths.
 The diameter and width of the pulley is determined by the installation and application.

-In operation, conveyed material is transported towards the discharge end of a conveyor and into the deep magnetic field of the Pulley Magnet.
+In operation, conveyed material is transported towards the discharge end of a conveyor and into the deep magnetic field of the Magnetic Head Pulley.
 Disruptive Tramp ferrous metal is attracted and held onto the surface of the moving belt.
 On the conveyor’s return, the tramp ferrous metal is moved out of the magnetic field, beyond the centre line of the pulley, and falls, under gravity, into a designated collection area.
 In some installations, a non-magnetic adjustable diverter plate is positioned beneath the pulley to ensure a clean separation of the magnetic and non-magnetic fraction.

 Ideal for applications requiring the removal of nails, screws and bolt-sized tramp ferrous metal.
 The permanent magnet is either constructed from standard-strength Ceramic Ferrite or high-strength Rare Earth magnets.
 Ceramic Ferrite models produce deep magnetic fields and are ideal for the recovery of large tramp metal, whilst the magnetic field of the Rare Earth design is shallower but more intense, enabling the capture of small ferrous metal particles.

 In both designs, each of the permanent magnetic blocks are individually mounted onto a high permeability steel back bar and fitted with a heavy-duty stainless-steel crowned face cover.

-Electro Pulley Magnets are ideally suited for the separation of larger or heavier ferrous metals.
+Electro Magnetic Head Pulleys are ideally suited for the separation of larger or heavier ferrous metals.
 The extremely heavy-duty design suits difficult and arduous environments such as found in mining and recycling operations.
 The internal electromagnetic coils are mounted on thick shafts and revolve with the pulley to ensure that the conveyed product is exposed to the strong magnetic field at all times when energised.